zunzun/pyQt5Fit/README.txt

 Step 4: Celebrate

-You are now curve and surface fitting data using tkinter!
+You are now curve and surface fitting data using pyQt5!